 - why we need to do it; and

-- an invite to nominate a contractor from whom we can obtain a quote.
+- an invitation to nominate a contractor from whom we can get a quote.

 Contracts have to be advertised in the European Union if they are over a certain value.
 Full details can be found on the Official Journal of the European Community (OJEC) website.